Okaythis/OkayAndroidDemo/README.md

 ## Init PSA SDK

-In order for Okay SDk to work correctly we will need to sync the SDK with PSS.
+In order for Okay SDK to work correctly we will need to sync the SDK with PSS.
 Initialization of the PSA should be done within our Application class, inside the `onCreate()` method.

 We use the `PsaManager` class from Okay to initialize our PSA.
 We will be using two methods from the `PsaManager` class, the `init()` and `setPssAddress()` methods.
 The `init()` and `setPssAddress()`  method from the `PsaManager` class has the following structure.